 Any intervention should aim to help avoid people with dementia feeling undervalued, vulnerable, their rights infringed, loss of dignity, a sense of shame or hopelessness.
 It should also reduce the likelihood of living in an environment that is poor, chaotic, hostile with little opportunities for positive interaction or positive routines.

 Ensuring workers have the confidence, skills and knowledge to deal with challenging behaviour in dementia clients is essential.
-The Skills Platform provides a wide range of dementia training and challenging behaviour training courses to ensure their safety and help resolve challenging situations.
+Explore Skills for Health eLearning courses to support your employees.